8base/old-documentation/getting-started/quick-start.md

 ## Conclusion
 We hope this quickstart guide has helped you better understand how 8base works!
 We know that there was a lot in it.
 Feel free to keep experimenting with your workspace, add new tables, deploy custom logic, and develop some amazing applications!

-If you need help or have questions, definately check out the [8base Community Here](https://community.8base.com)!
-Also, [our documentation](https://docs.8base.com) has a ton more information on everything that we've covered here.
+If you need help or have questions, definately check out the [8base Community](https://community.8base.com)!
+Also, our [documentation](https://docs.8base.com) has a ton more information on everything that we've covered here.

 Happy coding!